janehjlee/janehjlee.github.io/index.md

 ## Service and Outreach
 I believe that being able to give back to others is a privilege.
-I have received much help to get to where I am today, and I am glad to finally be able to help others.
+I have received much help to get to where I am today, and I am glad to be able to help others now.
 I enjoy volunteering with organizations that help students with meeting their educational needs because I feel that education is one way to empower young people to take control of their futures.

 (External) Volunteering:
 - [Microsoft TEALS Program](https://www.microsoft.com/en-us/teals), Volunteer Teaching Assistant (2021-Current)